Susak Google street view.

-He works with digital arts, architecture and performance to articulate immersive interactive and self generative environments.
-He also has been working in a number of video projects, collaborating with such artists as John Sturgeon, Fred Worden, Lee Boot, and Steve Yeager.
-His works have been seen in a variety of settings in US (Washington DC, Baltimore, Towson and Salisbury) and Europe.
+He works with digital arts, architecture, sound and performance to articulate immersive interactive and self generative environments, in which the viewer must participate in order to create and complete the artwork.
+His works have been seen in a variety of settings in US (Washington DC, Baltimore, Towson and Salisbury) and across Europe.

 He has been working in a number of video projects, collaborating with such artists as John Sturgeon, Fred Worden, Lee Boot, and Steve Yeager.
 He has been an assistant researcher at the UMBC’s Imaging Research Center (https://www.irc.umbc.edu), where he was responsible for media production and postproduction.
 At the IRC he collaborated in a number of research projects focused on social and urban themes, producing films, documentaries and video-interviews.